Each night I put my head on my pillow and I am grateful that I never gave up on my sobriety

 - Difficulty concentrating

 Triggers can be considered a psychological withdrawal when your mind and body has acclimated to consuming alcohol at a specific time of day, specific place, or doing certain activities.
 These triggers can place a patient at risk for relapse if they are not properly managed.
 These may include drinking at a certain time of the day, or with certain people, or at a certain location.
-We can this, people places, and things.

 What Is The Timeline Of Experiencing Symptoms?